kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Ganglion cyst
 	E. Gout

+#### Answer: D. Ganglion cyst - ?

 ### Q3.86
 A 28-year-old man with a history of significant weight loss and drenching night sweats presents to his general practitioner with a lump in the left side of his neck.
-He is referred for biopsy of the mass, which reveals Reed–Sternberg cells.
+He is referred for biopsy of the mass, which reveals **Reed–Sternberg cells**.
 Further evaluation after the biopsy report shows nodal involvement limited to the neck and axilla.
 What stage of disease has he got?

-	A. IA
+	A. IA - F
-	B. IB
+	B. IB - F
 	C. IIA
 	D. IIB
-	E. IIIB
+	E. IIIB - F

+### Answer: D. IIB - ?

 ### Q3.87
 A 24-year-old woman presents in a surgical outpatient clinic with paraesthesia of the right shoulder and arm.
 On palpation a hard bony structure is noticed above the clavicle on the affected side.
 Which of the following conditions best accounts for her symptoms?

-	A. Osteoporosis
+	A. Osteoporosis - F
 	B. Pancoast’s tumour
-	C. Shoulder dislocation
+	C. Shoulder dislocation - F
-	D. Horner’s syndrome
+	D. Horner’s syndrome - F
 	E. Thoracic outlet obstruction

+#### Answer: B. Pancoast’s tumour - ?

 ### Q3.88
 A 15-year-old girl complains of fatigue and palpitations.
-Clinical examination shows pale mucous membranes and a systolic murmur.
-A peripheral blood smear shows hypochromic/ microcytic red blood cells.
+Clinical examination shows pale mucous membranes and a _systolic murmur_.
+A peripheral blood smear shows _hypochromic/microcytic_ red blood cells.
 Which of the following is the most likely diagnosis?

 	A. Iron deficiency
-	B. Folate deficiency
+	B. Folate deficiency - F
-	C. Sickle cell anaemia
+	C. Sickle cell anaemia - F
-	D. Vitamin B12 deficiency
+	D. Vitamin B12 deficiency - F
-	E. Hereditary spherocytosis
+	E. Hereditary spherocytosis - F

+#### Answer: A. Iron deficiency - ?

 ### Q3.89
 After a total hip replacement a 72-year-old woman develops wound infection with methicillin-resistant Staphylococcus aureus (MRSA).
 Which of the following antibiotics will be effective against this bacterium?